Skip to main content

 • Bruising

-You can also ask your young athlete if they recall hearing or feeling a pop when the injury occurred.
+Did you hear or feel a pop when you were injured?
 This can also be a sign of a sprain.

 A strain is slightly different.
-It happens when you injure a muscle or tendon — the tissue that attaches muscle to bone.
-This can result from a single action or repeated actions that place stress on a muscle or tendon.
+It happens when you injure a muscle or a tendon (the tissue that attaches muscle to bone) through one or more actions that stress the muscle or tendon.

 Like a sprain, a strain may cause pain, bruising and swelling.
 Other symptoms include: